 In joint workgroup conferences, which take place every two years in Bavaria and Québec, content-based priorities are established for the following two-year term.
 The 14th workgroup conference took place in Munich in 2016.
 The meeting in 2018 took place in Québec.
 Both sides have federal subsidies at their disposal for the financial support of joint initiatives according to the principle of reciprocity.

 In the field of science, research and technology, the mobility programme is particularly emphasised.
 This enables activities for the networking of scientists from Bavaria and Québec and in the process guarantees initial funding for existing research plans.

 The position, embedded in the Bavarian Research Alliance GmbH, of a senior scientific officer for international research association in Bavaria (with Québec/Canada in particular), accompanies these projects as an assignment from the Bavarian State Chancellery and in cooperation with the representatives from the Free State of Bavaria in Québec.

 In the scientific-technological area, the two governments are currently funding about 20 bilateral research projects with the following thematic emphases:

-In the strategic areas of aeronautics, climate change and neurosciences, key priorities are being established.
+In the strategic areas of aeronautics, renewable energies, environmental studies (especially climate change), nanotechnologies, transport, life sciences and neurosciences, key priorities are being established.

 In contrast to the multi-year cooperation between Bavaria and Québec, which progresses within a fixed framework of institutional cooperation, the scientific-technological dialogue with Alberta is only in its initial phase.